SabrinaC043/EmployeesTracked/README.md

 ## Description

-The goal of this application is to provide a user with the ability to view data within Node that is stored in a mySQL schema.
+The goal of this application is to provide a user with the ability to view data within Node that is queried and stored within a mySQL database.
 Overall, this will enhance the users ability to upload and modify existing employees or add new employees to the system.

 ## Problem